 To make such a waiting calendar with your own hands, you will have to work hard: at least 31 linen bags will need to be sewn.
 But such a complex frame can be replaced with a cork board.

-Vintage advent calendar in suitcase
+Vintage advent calendar in a suitcase

-Advent calendar of Christmas balls
+Advent calendar made of Christmas balls

-If you were planning to upgrade your arsenal Christmas balls, then this Advent calendar is just for you.
+If you were planning to upgrade your arsenal Christmas balls, then this advent calendar is just for you.

-Hanging new year calendar with garland
+Hanging New Year's calendar with a garland

-Christmas calendar in pots
+Advent calendar in pots

 Rag advent calendar

-Cones made of multi-colored felt or cotton will not only beautiful garland but also a great Advent calendar for kids.
+Cones made of multi-colored felt or cotton will not only beautiful garland but also a great advent calendar for kids.

-Advent calendar for kids from tin cans
+Advent calendar for children from tin cans

 What we need: